dbutz/SchoolSite-Pro-Docs/redistricting/statistics/planProperties.md

-# Plan Properties: Statistics Tab
+# Configure the statistics table

 The Plan Properties Statistics Tab allows you to analyze your boundary scenarios based on various student attributes such as grade, ethnicity, loading standards and projected student residence.

 The statistics you choose in this window will be displayed in the plan report and in the statistics window.

 To access the Statistics tab of the Plan Properties dialog box from the Redistricting Toolbar:

 Choose Redistricting > Plan Properties > Statistics